KoboldAI/KoboldAI-Client/README.md

 Run `play.bat` [windows], `play.sh` [linux Nvidia], or `play-rocm.sh` [linux AMD]

-Switch to UI2, enable Experimental UI under the Interface tab, then load your model and be sure 4-bit toggle is on.
+Switch to UI2, then load your model and be sure 4-bit toggle is on.

 The 4bit toggle shows when a model to load is selected.